|

 Christmas cards; but please remember

-that although this lecture may be
+that although this talk may be

 particularly appropriate for December